Asparkam - instructions for use. Overdose of asparkam is fatal

 • heart failure;

-• ventricular and atrial premature beats, supraventricular paroxysmal tachycardia;
+• ventricular and atrial extrasystole, supraventricular paroxysmal tachycardia;

-• the medicine compensates for the deficiency of magnesium and potassium ions in the blood, thereby strengthening the heart muscle;
+• the medicine replenishes the deficiency of magnesium and potassium ions in the blood, due to which the heart muscle is strengthened;

 • restoration of electrolyte balance;

-• replenishment of potassium in athletes (for example, during bodybuilding).
-It should be combined with Riboxin to enhance the effect.
+• potassium replenishment in athletes (for example, during bodybuilding).
+It should be combined with the drug Riboxin to enhance the effect.

 How to take Asparkam

-So that the treatment will give exclusively positive effect and there was no overdose, you need to know how to properly use Asparkam - a source of potassium and magnesium.
-You should strictly adhere to the instructions, recommendations of the attending physician.
-The dosage of the drug depends on the form of release, the type of disease, its severity, the individual characteristics of the sick person.
+So that the treatment gives only positive effect and there is no overdose, you need to know how to properly use Asparkam - a source of potassium and magnesium.
+You should strictly adhere to the instructions and recommendations of your doctor.
+The dosage of the drug depends on the form of release, the type of disease, its severity, and the individual characteristics of the sick person.

 In ampoules

-The solution in ampoules is injected intravenously with a syringe or used for infusions (droppers).
-Injections are given every day 2 times (10-20 ml, one intravenous injection).
-The average duration of the course of treatment is five days.
-Before introducing the agent, it is diluted with half the amount of saline (sodium chloride 0.9%).
-The ampoule is unsealed before use, the required amount of medication is drawn with a syringe, and then saline.
+The solution in ampoules is administered intravenously with a syringe or used for infusions (droppers).
+Injections are given every day 2 times (10-20 ml one intravenous injection).
+The average duration of treatment is five days.
+Before administering the product, it is diluted with half the amount of saline solution (sodium chloride 0.9%).
+The ampoule is unsealed before use, the required amount of medicine is drawn into the syringe, and then saline solution.
 The medication is administered very slowly.

-The drug for infusions (droppers) is administered exclusively by intravenous drip.
+The drug for infusion (droppers) is administered exclusively intravenously.
 For the treatment of various cardiovascular diseases, the doctor prescribes 300 ml of solution twice a day.
 The maximum duration of procedures is 5 days.
-According to the information available in the annotation to the drug, intravenous infusion is carried out at a rate of 20-30 drops per minute.
+According to the information available in the annotation for the drug, intravenous infusions are carried out at a rate of 20-30 drops per minute.

 Pills

-The drug in the form of tablets is taken orally whole, washed down with a small amount of water.
-It is not recommended to bite, chew or grind the pills.
+The drug in tablet form is taken orally whole, washed down with a small amount of water.
+It is not recommended to bite, chew or crush the pills.
 Asparkam tablets are taken three times a day, 2 pieces.
 Duration treatment course- three to four weeks.
-If the attending physician considers it necessary to consolidate the result, then he will prescribe another course in 2-3 months.
-For prophylactic purposes, 1 pill is administered orally 3 times a day after meals.
+If the attending physician considers it necessary to consolidate the result, he will prescribe another course in 2-3 months.
+For preventive purposes, take 1 pill orally 3 times a day after meals.

 For children

-According to the instructions, Asparks are allowed to infants and older children only when a small patient is diagnosed with a lack of potassium ions in the blood or hypokalemia.
-The child is assigned to undergo a special laboratory blood test.
+According to the instructions, Aspark is allowed for infants and older children only when a small patient is diagnosed with a lack of potassium ions in the blood or hypokalemia.
+The child is prescribed a special laboratory blood test.
 If the results of the study indicate the presence of pathology, then pills are prescribed (regardless of the reasons that caused the disease).
-Children are not injected with medication intravenously, this is done only in isolated cases when there is a threat to the baby's life.
+Children are not given medication intravenously; this is done only in isolated cases when the baby’s life is in danger.

-With the manifestation of cardiac arrhythmia or potassium deficiency in child's body, medicinal product give 7-14 days in such doses:
+If cardiac arrhythmia or potassium deficiency occurs in children's body, medicinal product give 7-14 days in the following doses:

-• up to a year - the fourth part of the tablet 1 time per day;
+• up to one year – a quarter of a tablet once a day;

 • from 1 to 3 years – half a tablet once a day;

-• from 7 to 10 years old - half a tablet three times a day;
+• from 7 to 10 years – half a tablet three times a day;

 • age 11-16 years – 1 pill 2 times a day;